WA-Department-of-Agriculture/WaCSE/README.md

 When using WaCSE, we appreciate if you include a reference in your publications.
 To cite the web application, please use:

-> Ryan J, Gelardi D, Michel L. 2022.
+> Ryan JN, Michel L, Gelardi DL.
+2022.
 WaCSE: A shiny web app for
 > comparing climate benefits of agricultural conservation practices.
 > Natural Resources Assessment Section, Washington Department of
 > Agriculture. <https://github.com/WA-Department-of-Agriculture/WaCSE>.